 - Bring milk to a simmer over medium heat, stirring occasionally, do not boil.

-- Remove from heat and let sit about 20 minutes, till mixture is cool.
+- Remove from heat and let sit about 20 minutes, until mixture is cool.

-- Whisk into milk the egg yolks, sugar and cornstarch.
+- Whisk egg yolks, sugar and cornstarch into milk.

 - Bring to a boil over high heat, whisking constantly.